microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_minimum_required.md

 # vcpkg_minimum_required

-The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/docs/maintainers/vcpkg_minimum_required.md).

 Asserts that the version of the vcpkg program being used to build a port is later than the supplied date, inclusive.

 ## Usage